thescientist13/HP_Stuff/content/Harrypedia/people/Granger/Hermione_Jean/index.md

-Then, when I started writing these [Notes][], I find that someone has come before me and done a sufficient job ranting about the way Mrs. Rowling failed to call Hermione to account[^20200706-3] that I would struggle to do better.
-If that is not enough, in some ways, [this][TSWoHA] fake interview for a position in the Department of Mysteries does even better.[^20210324-2]
+Then, when I started writing these [Notes][], I find that someone has come before me and done a sufficient job ranting about the way Mrs. Rowling failed to call Hermione to account[^200706-3] that I would struggle to do better.
+If that is not enough, in some ways, [this][TSWoHA] fake interview for a position in the Department of Mysteries does even better.[^210324-2]

 [Notes]: <{{< relref "Harrypedia" >}}>

-Based on an interview she quotes, Ms. Onim asserts that Hermione is essentially a very flat character with the emotional maturity of a very young (she says four years old) girl.[^20200706-4] I am not sure I would go quite that far; I think that Hermione does grow some over the course of the series.
+Based on an interview she quotes, Ms. Onim asserts that Hermione is essentially a very flat character with the emotional maturity of a very young (she gives her credit for fourteen in one place, before pointing out a temper tantrum more appropriate for a four year old) girl.[^200706-4] I am not sure I would go quite that far; I think that Hermione does grow some over the course of the series.

-### Hermione and Harry
+## Hermione and Harry

 I do think that Mrs. Rowling became, to an extent, a victim of her own success with the latter half of the series, from approximately Goblet of Fire on.
 And